This information will help you prepare for your percutaneous (pur-kyoo-tay-nee-uhs) needle biopsy procedure at Memorial Sloan Kettering (MSK).

 - You may shower the day after your procedure.
 Remove the bandage before you shower.
-Replace with an adhesive bandage such as a Band-Aid® after your shower.
-Do not take a tub bath or submerge the area in water for 24 hours.
+Replace it with an adhesive bandage (Band-Aid®) after your shower.
+Do not take a tub bath or submerge the biopsy area in water for 24 hours after your procedure.

 - You may resume your normal activities the day after the procedure.

-Call Your Radiology Doctor or Nurse if You Have:
+Call Your Interventional Radiology Doctor or Nurse if You Have: